GSA/digitalgov.gov/content/posts/2014/06/2014-06-05-cdcs-digital-front-door-goes-responsive.md

 title: 'CDC&#8217;s Digital Front Door Goes Responsive'
 summary: 'Ask, and you shall receive.
 That was the strategy behind the new homepage from The Centers for Disease Control and Prevention.
 The new CDC.gov homepage debuted last month with a responsive design that offers a &#8220;one-site-fits-all&#8221; experience based on feedback from you, the public.'
 topics:
-  - Design
+  - design
-  - Mobile
+  - mobile
   - CDC
   - Centers for Disease Control and Prevention
   - HHS
-  - mobile gov
+  - mobile-gov
-  - Mobile UX Guideline 1
+  - mobile-ux-guideline-1
-  - Mobile UX Guideline 4
+  - mobile-ux-guideline-4
   - responsive web design
   - Thursday Mobile Products
   - United States Department of Health and Human Services